OctopusDeploy/docs/docs/packaging-applications/build-servers/bamboo.md

 To verify that the command line tool can be run, execute it from a terminal.
 When run with no arguments, the `Octo` executable will display a list of available commands.

-## Installing the Add-on
+## Installing the add-on

 Follow the instructions at [Installing add-ons](https://confluence.atlassian.com/display/UPM/Installing+add-ons) to install the Octopus Deploy Bamboo add-on.

-## A Typical Workflow for Pushing Packages and Deploying Releases
+## A typical workflow for pushing packages and deploying releases

 There are a number of typical steps that are required to push a package to Octopus Deploy and deploy a release: